nuchs/toys/hangman/notes/notes5.md

-Lets handle them in order, CLAP provides error handling for most of the issues that could happen with the command line args, the only thing that is missing is the parsing of the number of inccorrect guesses you're allowed.
-FOr consistencies sake, we want the errors to look the same
+Lets handle them in order, CLAP provides error handling for most of the issues that could happen with the command line args, the only thing that is missing is the parsing of the number of incorrect guesses you're allowed.
+For consistencies sake, we want the errors to look the same

 ```